All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Disclosure: This article may contain affiliate links.
 We will earn a small commission from any purchases made through these links.

 Travelling India can be quite a challenge.
-Not in a dangerous way, but in a bureaucratic way that makes it extremely difficult for travellers to get by.
-Even doing the simplest of tasks such as paying for things online will require you to have an Indian bank account.
+Not always in a dangerous way, but in a bureaucratic way that makes it difficult for travellers to get by.
+Even doing the simplest of tasks such as paying for things online or buying a ticket will require you to have an Indian account.

 To book tickets or access ticket purchasing apps for trains and buses you will need an Indian mobile phone number.
 This should be simple right?
 Just go and buy a SIM card?
 No!
-Even getting a SIM card is tricky, as without having an Indian national to vouch for you, you cannot buy one at the airport.
+Even getting a SIM card is tricky, as without having an Indian national to vouch for you, you can no longer buy a SIM card at the airport.

 Even checking into a hostel or visiting a museum will likely require you to fill out reams of paperwork and sign your name in a mighty tome.
 India, despite its mega status within the world standings, is a country full of rules and old-fashioned hurdles that unfortunately all travellers need to adhere to just to get by.